 Prior to attending law school, Mr. Hoyos completed a Maguire Fellowship in South Africa and worked as a paralegal at a large law firm.

 Mr. Hoyos is admitted to practice law in California.
-He has accepted a clerkship with the Honorable Judge LaShann DeArcy Hall in the U.S. District Court for the Eastern District of New York for the 2018-2019 term.
+He has accepted a clerkship with the Honorable Judge Mary H. Murguia in the U.S. Court of Appeals for the Ninth Circuit for the 2019-2020 term.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.